Life after weight-loss surgery

 - Mood changes

 You may become sad after having weight-loss surgery.
 The reality of life after surgery may not exactly match your hopes or expectations before surgery.
-You may be surprised that certain habits, feelings, attitudes, or worries may still be present.
+You may be surprised that certain habits, feelings, attitudes, or worries may still be present, such as:

 - You thought you would no longer miss food after surgery, and the urge to eat high-calorie foods would be gone.